 There are, however, some uncommon flowers that you can safely harbor in your garden or on your window sill.
-In this article, we’ll examine 10 very unusual flowers.
+In this article, we'll examine ten very unusual flowers.

 1. Snake's Head (Fritillaria meleagris)

 A species of flowering plant in the family Liliaceae.
-Its other common names include Chess Flower, Frog Cup, Guinea Hen Flower, Leper Lily (because its shape resembled the bell once carried by lepers), Lazarus Bell, Checkered Lily or, in northern Europe, simply Fritillary.
+Its other common names include Chess Flower, Frog Cup, Guinea Hen Flower, Leper Lily (because its shape resembled the bell once carried by lepers), Lazarus Bell, Checkered Lily, or northern Europe, simply Fritillary.

 2. Flame Lily (Gloriosa superba)

-This unusual flowering plant is native of tropical regions of Asia and Africa and belongs to the family Colchicaceae.
-Flame Lily usually grows as tuberous climbing plant and produces unusual red or yellow flowers with wavy edges.
+This unusual flowering plant is native to tropical regions of Asia and Africa and belongs to the family Colchicaceae.
+Flame Lily usually grows as a tuberous climbing plant and produces unusual red or yellow flowers with wavy edges.
 It is the national flower of Zimbabwe.

 3. Corpse Lily (Rafflesia arnoldii)

-This remarkable flower is the largest flower in the world.
-It is rare and hard to find in its habitat which are the rain forests of Bengkulu, Sumatra Island and Indonesia.
-Flowers emit bad smell and can be as wide as 3.3 feet (1 m) wide and weigh up to 24 lbs (11 kg).
+This remarkable flower is the largest in the world.
+Unfortunately, it is rare and hard to find in its natural habitat, the rain forests of Bengkulu, Sumatra Island, and Indonesia.
+Flowers emit a bad smell and can be as wide as 3.3 feet (1 m) and weigh up to 24 lbs (11 kg).

 4. Bird of Paradise (Strelitzia reginae)

-Bird of Paradise also known as Crane Flower is another unusual flower from South Africa.
-The plant belongs to the family Strelitziaceae and produced unusually colorful and beautiful flowers that resemble a bird.
+Bird of Paradise, also known as Crane Flower, is another unusual flower from South Africa.
+The plant belongs to the family Strelitziaceae and produces unusually colorful and beautiful flowers resembling birds.